AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 ### **3.4.
 Screen Mockups**
-This is a screen mockup of what a user will see for the "Full Recipe Recommendation", "Partial Recipe Recommendation", and "PotLuck" use cases.
+This is a screen mockup of what a user will see for the "Full Recipe Recommendation", "Partial Recipe Recommendation", and "Participate In PotLuck" use cases.
 The user can either add “ingredient cards” or take a photo of his/ her fridge to add to the “Pot”.
 Once the user is finished, one click on the “Generate” button will send a request for the AI API to generate and return possible recipes.

 <p align="center">
   <img src="images/mockup_1.jpg" alt="Mockup Main Screen" width="30%" />